 Your local grocery store

 Purchase them a gift card to the local grocery store in your community.
-Taking care of the essentials is always appreciated, especially during difficult times.
+Taking care of the essentials is always appreciated.

 Food or grocery delivery

-Gifting them a gift card for a food or grocery delivery service is the perfect quarantine gift.
-A gift card to a grocery delivery service like Instacart enables your teacher to receive groceries while staying safe and healthy at home.
+Gifting them a gift card for a food or grocery delivery service is the perfect gift.
+A gift card to a grocery delivery service like Instacart enables your teacher to receive groceries without having to leave the house.
 Gift cards for food delivery services like Uber Eats, Doordash, Favor, and Postmates also make great meal gifts, and support your local delivery workers and restaurants.